a2roger/backup/w4_data/README.md

 ## Try and Experiment

-Let's start from the `csv` sketch to try and make a visualization similar to the `temperature` sketch.
+Starting from the `csv` sketch, make a visualization similar to the `temperature` sketch.
 Try following these steps:

 1. Extract the longitude and latitude of each postal code using the `TableRow.getNum()` method (like in the temperature demo).